UP STATE JOURNAL OF OTORHINOLARYNGOLOGY AND HEAD AND NECK SURGERY

 • The methods used for data analysis

-• The registration number of approval letter from an appropriate institution or ethics committee, if it is applicable.
+• The registration number of approval letter from an appropriate institution or ethics committee.

 8.Results / Observations: It must be presented in the form of text, tables and illustrations.
 The contents of the tables should not be all repeated in the text.
 Instead, a reference to the table number may be given.
 This section may be divided into subsections if it facilitates better reading of the paper.
 Procedural detail that has been published previously should be referred to by citation.
 The nomenclature, the source of material and equipment used, with details of the manufacturers in parentheses, should be clearly mentioned.
-Chemical compounds should be named according to IUPAC or Chemical Abstracts.
 The units and dimensions should be expressed according to the metric system and SI units.
-Names of plants, animals and bacteria should be in italics.
-It must be followed by one empty line.

 9.Discussion: This segment should focus on the fulfillment of stated objectives as given in the introduction.
 All results based on methods must be included.
 Discussion should start with limited background information and then proceed with the discussion of the results of the investigation in light of what has been published in the past, the limitations of the study, and potential directions for future research.

-A brief Conclusions section is desirable, but not essential.
-Conclusions should be based on the results..
+A brief Conclusions section is desirable, Conclusions should be based on the results..